kakilian/Young-Women-on-Menstruation/README.md

 ### Testing Responsiveness

 **Validator Testing**
 - **HTML:** Reported 5 errors were found when passing through the official W3C validator.
-Indentation, not closed <div>s.
-No images with alt in html.
-Author incorrectly entered.
+     - Indentation, not closed `div` tags.
+     - Images are to be found in css, not html.
+     - Author now correctly entered.

 - **CSS:** No reported errors were found when passing through the official (Jigsaw) validator.
+---

-### Unfixed Bugs
+### Bugs

-** In html I have not added the images, as I have them in css so I could adjust the lighting on the images.
-This also shows as an error. **Otherwise there are no errors.
+- There are no bugs.
+- I have placed my images in css, not html.

+---

+## Lighthouse

 ![Mobile Phone](assets/image/testing-for-project/performance-handy.jpg)

 ![Computer](assets/image/testing-for-project/performance-pc.jpg)

-Tested for mobile and then on PC using the Lighthouse tool.
+---

 ## Roadmap